EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * V verifies that the selected cipher suite is the first supported cipher suite

-* Message types and error handling.
+* Method types and error handling.

 * Transport of opaque application defined data.